Some photos from our recent programs and events.

 Theater and dinners and events such as high tea aboard Queen Mary II in New York, NY, several trips to the museum, galleries, and restaurants of Middleburg, VA, a tour to the capitol building and lunch in Richmond, VA, walking tours and lunch at Occoquan, VA, were other highlights.
 Additionally, generous AAFSW members have hosted special events in their homes including presentations of Japanese and Ethiopian tea ceremonies, Halloween parties, National Museum Christmas celebrations, as well as Welcome and Farewell get-togethers.

-Many times, in the Department of State, AAFSW has worked closely with the Family Liaison Office (FLO) providing all AAFSW and Foreign-Born Spouses members with various informative workshops and seminars regarding issues pertaining to concerns about educating third culture kids, dealing with an unaccompanied tour, employment, re-entry into the employment world, naturalization and living in Washington DC.
+Many times, in the Department of State, AAFSW has worked closely with the Global Community Liaison Office (GCLO) providing all AAFSW and Foreign-Born Spouses members with various informative workshops and seminars regarding issues pertaining to concerns about educating third culture kids, dealing with an unaccompanied tour, employment, re-entry into the employment world, naturalization and living in Washington DC.

 AAFSW programming is open to any new idea of great interest.
 Our goal is to offer programming that is of interest and exciting to all demographic groups in our community.
 Email us for more information on our programs, or to offer suggestions.